hmac/kite/docs/typechecking.md

 Notice that we can only have a single equation for the function and we can't mix wildcard patterns with variable patterns.

-We can desugar Lam into this language, but it's not clear if we should.
-The alternative is to attempt to generate constraints directly from surface Lam syntax, which gives the advantage that error messages relate to code that the programmer has directly written.
-The disadvantage is that it's significantly more complex to generate constraints for surface Lam code.
+We can desugar Kite into this language, but it's not clear if we should.
+The alternative is to attempt to generate constraints directly from surface Kite syntax, which gives the advantage that error messages relate to code that the programmer has directly written.
+The disadvantage is that it's significantly more complex to generate constraints for surface Kite code.

 The other factor to consider is that we wish to take the output AST of the type checker and use it as input to the compiler.
 This means that any structures the